iansheridan/towerrpg.com/Rulebook/Skills/lore, Medicine.md

 ---
+  layout: default
   aliases: Medicine
 ---

 # lore, Medicine

 #skills #base-skill #wip

- the science or practice of the diagnosis, treatment, and prevention of disease.
+The science or practice of the diagnosis, treatment, and prevention of disease.

-you are able to heal 25% of a lost [[mp]] in another player.
+You are able to heal 25% of a lost [[mp]] in another player.
 Ranks affect the percentage.

 | Rank | ability                         |
 | ---- | ------------------------------- |